-

 is available at var/analytics_conf

-folder that contains the the JSON payload format that Elasticsearch expects and also contains a few default fields for which the data gets exported.
+folder that contains the JSON payload format that Elasticsearch expects and also contains a few default fields for which the data gets exported.

 The following is a sample data format file for Elasticsearch: